dmbarbour/awelon/README.md

 ### Linear Types

 Linear types, from linear logic, are very expressive.
+Essentially, linear types are types that either cannot be copied or cannot be dropped.
+By default, all primitive types in Awelon are linear unless specific AVM primitives are provided to copy (`x ~> x*x`) or drop (`x ~> Unit`) them.

-Awelon makes extensive use of them to model:
+Awelon makes extensive use of linear types to model:

+* uniqueness sources
 * sealer/unsealer pairs
 * abstract data types
 * subprogram responsibilities